 With behavioral therapy for children at Eddins Counseling, you and your child can learn those tools.

 Behavioral Issues Can Point To Psychological And Developmental Concerns – Or Issues Of Neurodivergence

 Children can struggle so much with aggressive, impulsive, or dysregulated behaviors because they lack the developmental awareness to understand big feelings and how to cope with them.

 Moreover, parents often don’t know how to help.
 And there are many reasons why “traditional” parenting advice doesn’t work.

-After all, your child may not be a “traditional” child and perhaps they require the evaluation and insight of a child behavioral therapist who can diagnose what is really going on and address specific symptoms.
+After all, your child may not be a “traditional” child and perhaps they require the evaluation of a child behavioral therapist who can assess what is really going on and address specific symptoms.

 But there are also neurodivergent conditions—including Attention-Deficit/Hyperactivity Disorder (ADHD), sensory processing disorders, Autism Spectrum Disorder (ASD), among other cognitive challenges—that present behavioral setbacks.

 Our clinicians are qualified to paint a clear picture of your child’s condition.
 And in behavioral therapy for children, you can have a better idea of what issues are affecting your child so that they can acquire the tools needed to manage and regulate their emotions.

 Behavioral Therapy Teaches Children New Behaviors and Skills